-I’m a writer, public scholar, and fiction writer with a day job as a senior editor at Salon.com.
-Previously, I was editor-in-chief of The Bold Italic.
-You may have read me in Dissent, Jacobin, Salon, McSweeneys, AlterNet or Full-Stop, or heard me interviewed on a podcast like Future Left, Upstream, or The Zero Hour with RJ Eskow.
+I’m a writer, public scholar, and fiction writer; I was senior editor at Salon.com before leaving to go freelance.
+Prior to Salon, I was editor-in-chief of The Bold Italic.
+You may have seen me in The Washington Post, Al-Jazeera, SFGate, on Doha Debates, Dissent, Jacobin, Salon, McSweeneys, AlterNet or Full-Stop, or heard me interviewed on a podcast like Future Left, Upstream, or The Zero Hour with RJ Eskow.

 My first book, “A People’s History of Silicon Valley,” was released in late 2018.
 As you might imagine from the title, the book is a critical account of the tech industry’s effect on its global subjects, in terms of exploitation of labor, re-engineering of desires, and subversion of privacy.